PoonLab/surfaces/scripts_pipeline/README.md

 for f in *.nwk; do   python3 ../../../surfaces/scripts_pipeline/prunetree.py "$f" > "${f%_step3.nwk}_step4.csv"; done

 ```
-Run the R script named step4_filter.R to generate the graph showing the number of sequences to filter, with the results you get the number of tips.
+Then run the R script named `step4_filter.R`  to generate the graph of trend of tree length decay with decreasing number of tips, with the graph you get the number of tips are neccesary to prune.
 NOTE: If length of entire tree is below some threshold (0.5) then abandon alignment (stop here)

 ### Step 5: Prune and create phylogenetic trees